 Mayville, NY 14757

-Paper applications can also be submitted in person at the Department of Health and Human Services at the Jamestown and Dunkirk locations.
-Contact information is provided on the right.
+In person at our Jamestown and Dunkirk locations.
+Contact information is provided on the upper right.

-There is no need to come into the office, all Regular and Emergency HEAP interviews may be conducted by phone.
+There is no need to come into the office.
+All regular and emergency HEAP interviews may be conducted by phone.
 Additional information regarding the HEAP program, including where and how to apply, can be obtained by calling the Mayville HEAP Office at 716-753-4385.
 If you are currently receiving Temporary Assistance and/or SNAP benefits, you may contact your assigned worker with questions about HEAP.

-Heating Equipment Repair/Replacement The Heating Equipment Repair/Replacement program is intended to provide assistance for repairing or replacing essential primary home heating equipment.
+The Heating Equipment Repair/Replacement program is intended to provide assistance for repairing or replacing essential primary home heating equipment.
 You must have an in person interview in either the South County Office Building, 110 E. Fourth Street, Jamestown, NY 14701 or in the Dunkirk office at 319 Central Avenue, Dunkirk, NY 14048.

-Eligibility Eligible persons must be the documented homeowner of the dwelling where the heating equipment is in need of repair or replacement and have both owned and resided in the dwelling for the 12 months preceding the month of application.
+Eligible persons must be the documented homeowner of the dwelling where the heating equipment is in need of repair or replacement and have both owned and resided in the dwelling for the 12 months preceding the month of application.
 Eligibility must be determined and approved by the Department of Health and Human Services prior to any work being done on the heating equipment.